buttonbugs/Auto-Blinds/README.md

 ## Basic Information

 To support reliable network connectivity, particularly with WPA2-Enterprise (university Wi-Fi), an ESP32 microcontroller is used.
 A 28BYJ-48 stepper motor provides sufficient torque and precise control for rotating the wand.
-Notion, via its API, serves as an intermediary “server,” enabling communication between mobile devices and the ESP32.
+Notion, via its API, serves as an intermediary “server”, enabling communication between mobile devices and the ESP32.

 ### Electronics